-- Federal Financial Aid eligibility is contingent upon satisfactory academic progress (see the section on Finances in this catalog). - Certain scholarships awarded by the University or the Mid-Atlantic Christian University Foundation have academic stipulations (contact the Financial Aid Office for details). - Department of Veterans Affairs (DVA) benefits are contingent upon satisfactory academic progress toward completion of the program of study and upon maintaining good academic standing. - o The University will not retain any person receiving DVA benefits if: - After being placed on academic probation, the student does not earn a 2.0 in the subsequent semester. - After being admitted provisionally, the student does not have a GPA of 1.75 for the first semester and cumulative 2.00 for the second. - Either of the above circumstances results in interruption of DVA benefits for unsatisfactory progress.
+- Federal Financial Aid eligibility is contingent upon satisfactory academic progress (see the section on Finances in this catalog). - Certain scholarships awarded by the University or the Mid-Atlantic Christian University Foundation have academic stipulations (contact the Financial Aid Office for details). - Department of Veterans Affairs (DVA) benefits are contingent upon satisfactory academic progress toward completion of the program of study and upon maintaining good academic standing. - The University will not retain any person receiving DVA benefits if: - After being placed on academic probation, the student does not earn a 2.0 in the subsequent semester. - After being admitted provisionally, the student does not have a GPA of 2.00 for the first semester. - Either of the above circumstances results in interruption of DVA benefits for unsatisfactory progress.
 At the end of each semester, the University Registrar decertifies any suspended student who is receiving benefits.
 A student may be recertified for DVA benefits if he or she regains good standing after one semester.